OHIO BOARD OF REVISION

 Receive Decision

-Market data showing vacancy trends in your area
+Market data showing vacancy trends and absorption in your submarket

 THE DECISION